manrajsingh960/GetTogether/README.md

 # Testing Information

-Test plan can be found in the deliverables section of the homepage, posted near the bottom of the ReadMe.
+Test plan can be found in the Master banch.
+The folder will be called Manual Unit Test.
+Each file in the folder will contain each test and their success rate.

+# Default Login Account

 Login information to test app: